The Role of Primer: Why It's Vital for Painting Projects

 What Is Primer?

-For the best results, apply primer with a high-quality brush, roller, or sprayer.
-Make sure to sand lightly between coats to provide “tooth” for the next coat to adhere to.
-Two coats of primer may be needed for the best coverage, especially on bare wood or metal.
-Once the primer is dry, you're ready to apply your paint.
+For best results, apply primer with a quality brush, roller, or sprayer.
+Lightly sand between coats to add “tooth” for the next layer.
+Two coats may be needed on bare wood, metal, or heavily stained areas.
+Once the primer fully dries per the label, you’re ready for paint.

-While primer adds an extra step, it's essential for professional-looking, long-lasting results.
-Primer is the foundation for any painting project, so don't skimp on this important first coat.
-With the right primer for your surface, your paint job will look better and last longer.
+While it adds a step, primer is essential for professional, long‑lasting results.
+With the right product for your surface, your paint job will look better and wear longer.
 Happy painting!

 Why Use Primer Before Painting?